DariusChandra/SecurityLaserTrap/README.md

 2) Run the arduino program, make sure the arduino has been plugged to the pc.
 Wait for about 5 seconds.

 3) Run the Processing.
 The laser security alarm is ready to use.
-To change the alarm sound, copy the mp3 file into /LaserProcessing/LaserToSound/data, and rename it to sample.mp3.
+To change the alarm sound, copy the wmv audio file into /LaserProcessing/LaserToSound/data, and rename it to sample.wmv.